Kaskit90/Notes/Configure_Supscriptions.md

 2. Azure has more regoins than any other cloud servers.
 3. Regions provide you with flexibility and scaling to bring applications to end points/ users.
 4. Regional pairs are two azure regions paired together to support always on availability of Azure resources.
-5. [Chart of Characeristics and Description](https://learn.microsoft.com/en-us/training/modules/configure-subscriptions/2-identify-regions) - Eplanation of Paired Regions and what their purpose is.
+5. [Chart of Characeristics and Description](https://learn.microsoft.com/en-us/training/modules/configure-subscriptions/2-identify-regions) - Explination of Paired Regions and what their purpose is.

 ### Things to consider when using regions and regional pairs